ceciliafr/angular-my-first-app/README.md

 ## Development server

-To start a local development server, run:
+In case you don't have `json-server` run this command to create a server:

 ```bash
 npm install -g json-server
 ```

-and then:
+To start a local development server, run:

 ```bash
 ng serve